Quantum correlation beyond entanglement: Holographic discord and multipartite generalizations: Non-entanglement quantum correlation

-While the conjecture $E_{sq}=I/2$ can be straightforwardly extended to the Haar random cases, assuming a geometric extension is optimal~\cite{Mori:2024gwe}, it is not rigorously proven.
-In fact, we can show~\eqref{eq:ent-cc} without knowing the explicit form of the squashed entanglement by utilizing the operational interpretation.
-As discussed in~\cite{Mori:2024gwe,Hayden_2006}, $J(A|B)$ lower bounds the one-way distillable entanglement.
+The conjecture $E_{sq}=I/2$ can be straightforwardly extended to the Haar random cases if we assume a geometric extension is optimal~\cite{Mori:2024gwe}.
+However, no rigorous proof is known yet.
+Nevertheless, without knowing the explicit form of the squashed entanglement, we can show~\eqref{eq:ent-cc} by utilizing the operational interpretation.

+As discussed in~\cite{Mori:2024gwe,Hayden_2006}, $J(A|B)$ is conjectured to lower bound the one-way distillable entanglement~\footnote{This is indeed true if $J\approx J_W$ at leading order.}.
 Since the squashed entanglement is lower bounded by the distillable entanglement~\cite{Christandl_2004}, $J(A|B)$ lower bounds $E_{sq}$.
 We stress that this neither depends on the conjecture $J=J_W$ nor $E_{sq}=I/2$.
 This proof basically stems from the construction of a one-way one-shot local operation and classical communication (LOCC) protocol to distill EPR pairs.
 This works for Haar random states and random (holographic) tensor networks.
 If we assume the existence of the disentangled basis in holographic conformal field theories, the same proof works for general holographic states.

 Now, let us show that \eqref{eq:qd-ent} follows from \eqref{eq:ent-cc}.
 Recalling that $E_{sq}\le I/2$, it follows that

 where the first inequality follows from the assumption \eqref{eq:ent-cc}.